agschwender/pilbox/README.rst

       position(s)
    -  *x,y*: Custom center point position ratio, e.g. 0.0,0.75

+- *retain*: The minimum percentage (1-99) of the original image that must still be visible in the resized image in order to use crop mode

 -  *opt*: The output should be optimized, only relevant to JPEGs and PNGs
 -  *prog*: Enable progressive output, only relevant to JPEGs
--  *q*: The quality, (1-100) or keep, used to save the image, only relevant to JPEGs
+-  *q*: The quality, (1-99) or keep, used to save the image, only relevant to JPEGs

 Region Parameters